agentzex/ebpf_tcp_mon_block/README.md

 # eBPF tcp_mon_block

-This eBPF program uses netlink TC, kernel tracepoints and kprobes to monitor outgoing connections from given PIDs (usually HTTP web servers) and block connections to all addresses initiated from them, unless they are listed in allow_list.json
+This eBPF program uses netlink TC, kernel tracepoints and kprobes to monitor outgoing connections from given PIDs (usually HTTP web servers) and block connections to all addresses initiated from them (acting like an in-process firewall), unless they are listed in allow_list.json

 To run the example: